KxSystems/docs/docs/basics/syscmds.md

     If there is already a slab in the object category’s freelist, it is reused.
     If there are no available slabs, a larger slab is recursively split in two until the needed category size is reached.
     If there are no free slabs available, a new 64MB slab is requested from the system.
-    When an object is deallocated, its memory slab is returned to the corresponding category’s freelist.
+    When an object is de-allocated, its memory slab is returned to the corresponding category’s freelist.

     Allocations larger than 64MB are requested from the OS directly, and this is what `-g 1` causes to be immediately returned.